INVESTIGATION: New evidence raises questions over the EU’s decision to sanction Russian oligarch Usmanov’s sister

 Group structure

-Unlike the OCCRP, bne IntelliNews had access to extensive bank and incorporation documents for all of the ABU Group over a period from 2006 to 2014, before Usmanov moved his assets to Russia in the de-offshorization process.
+Unlike the OCCRP, bne IntelliNews had access to extensive bank and incorporation documents for all of the ABU Group over a period from 2006 to 2014, before Usmanov moved his assets to Russia in the de-offshorisation process.
 There are in total actually 35 corporate entities that were grouped together into the USM Holding, not just 27, according to the bank documents seen by bne IntelliNews.

 “According to documents in the Suisse secrets data, the 27 accounts at Credit Suisse that listed Narzieva as the beneficial owner were opened between 2004 and 2014, and 16 listed Usmanov’s metals, mining and telecoms holding company, USM, as a contact,” the OCCRP reported.

 The companies in the ABU Group were all named in the documents seen by bne IntelliNews and represented most of the main assets under Usmanov’s control.
-Those included: USM Steel & Mining group that controls Metalloinvest, his main metallurgical asset that made him his first billion dollars; USM Internet Holding, that held telecom and tech assets for which he arguably the most famous; and USM Telecom Holding that held his stake in Megaphone among other telecom assets.
+Those included: USM Steel & Mining group that controls Metalloinvest, his main metallurgical asset that made him his first billion dollars; USM Internet Holding, that held telecom and tech assets for which he arguably is most famous; and USM Telecom Holding that held his stake in Megaphone among other telecom assets.

 ABU Group and the subsidiary companies under its control were financial holdings at the top of the corporate structure tree.
 For example, Metalloinvest owns many metallurgical mines, factories and other assets, all of which were incorporated as legal entities with their own operation accounts.
 USM Steel & Mining Group was the top tier financial holding where the income and investment capital could be consolidated.